cturvey/RandomNinjaChef/uBloxOSNMA/README.md

  The SECP256R1 Public Key looks too short, does appear to need the leading 0x03 to accept.
 The UBX packet doesn't look large enough for P-521 key

- The Merkel Key has several nodes, not sure how these get communicated, but under review
+ The Merkle Key has several nodes, not sure how these get communicated, but under review

  Packet sizes fixed at 36 and 72-bytes.
 I suspect issues with the P-521 compressed key ingress, but need a working example.